StoFrooo/StoFrooo/README.md

-### Hello! 👋
+Hello! 👋

-I am a second-year student at the AGH University of Science and Technology in Krakow in the field of Computer Science and Econometrics.
-I am still looking for my destiny but I am pretty sure it's IT.
+I am a third-year student at the AGH University of Science and Technology in Krakow in the field of Computer Science and Econometrics.

-Programming languages:
+Programming languages and apps:

-⭐⭐⭐⭐⭐: Microsoft Office
+⭐⭐⭐⭐⭐: Microsoft Office, C#

-⭐⭐⭐: C#, HTML, CSS, JS, SQL, Access, Relational Databases

-⭐⭐: C++, C, Java, Python, R
+⭐⭐⭐: Python, HTML, CSS, JS, SQL, Access, Relational Databases, C++, C, Java, R

 https://www.linkedin.com/in/patryk-g%C3%B3reczny-272615238/